auxfuse/Milestone1/README.md

 only current error I have come across on the project.

-During my Mid-Project Review with my Mentor, it was suggested that my Media Queries be restructured as I had utilised "Max-widths" in my CSS, as this did not quite fit the brief of mobile-first response.
-To combat this, I started by re-arranging my code to utilise the media queries from smallest to largest.
+During my Mid-Project Review with my Mentor, it was suggested that my Media Queries be restructured as I had utilised ```Max-widths``` in my CSS, as this did not quite fit the brief of mobile-first response.
+To combat this, I started by re-arranging my code to utilise the media queries from smallest to largest, removing any ```Max-widths``` specified in the stylesheet.
 Doing this greatly helped my understanding of the term mobile-first and in doing so my code looks and functions in the correct flow and manner.
 * Link to repo commit before restructure: <a href="https://github.com/auxfuse/Milestone1/tree/0a60fb53370c91c0688bd9a00bf0a867fc42f00c/css">CSS</a>
 * Link to repo commit after restructure: <a href="https://github.com/auxfuse/Milestone1/blob/244c5666c8f8ff33c0b3f21b88ee23c2b2312046/css/style.css">CSS file after Restructure</a>

+Other additional feedback from my mentor were to:
+* remove the list-item icon that I originally had appearing after the Coaches Expertise sections list items, as this did not quite fit the overall aesthetic and generally provided a cluttered Design experience. <i>~ icon since removed</i>.

+* lighten the call-to-action dark text to provide a more striking & eye-catching response as was the original intention for this CTA, to boost metrics for the Free introductory classes. <i>~ colour shade changed to ```#7f7f7f``` same as unhovered/inactive state colours of the Navbar headings/social media icons etc</i>.

 Regular use of the #peer-code-review channel in Slack was incredibly beneficial to me as a developer allowing others to test the website and critique same.
 This would highlight problem areas, non-functioning elements and overall critique enabling me to work and strive towards a better end product.

 Also, use of the <a href="https://validator.w3.org/">W3C Validator</a> assisted in ensuring my code was up to professional grade standards and structured correctly.
 It highlighted several inconsistencies, such as:
-* ```css padding: auto``` appearing in my CSS ~ since removed.
+* ```padding: auto``` appearing in my CSS ~ since removed.
 * My modal having a mismatching ```ariadescribedby``` label ~ since rectified.
 * And a quirky error caused by the character set emoji "<3" to simulate a heart on one of the testimonials as detailed by the user. ~ no fix necessary as this is the language used by the user to describe a "heart" emoji.